kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary-breach-notification.md

 This document leads you to information on the completion of Breach Notifications under the GDPR using Microsoft products and services.

+GDPR [terms][gdprTerms] that will be helpful in this document:
+ * _Data Controller (Controller)_ – A legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+ * _Personal data_ and _data subject_ – Any information relating to an identified or identifiable natural person (data subject); an identifiable natural person is one who can be identified, directly or indirectly.
+ * _Processor_ – A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+ * _Customer Data_ – Data produced and stored in the day-to-day operations of running your business.

 ## What is a Data Breach? ##

 Personal data is information related to an identified, or identifiable person.
 A breach of data security affects the confidentiality, integrity or availability of personal data.
 This includes the accidental or unlawful loss, alteration, access to or unauthorized disclosure of that data.